linroger/Finance-Notes-and-Marginalia/Credit Markets/Credit Market PSETS/Credit Market Solutions.md

 import plotly.graph_objects as go
 ```

-# Problem 1: Explore symbology for US treasuries and [[Class Notes 2 – Corporate Bond Contracts|Corporate Bonds]]
+# Problem 1: Explore symbology for US treasuries and [Corporate Bonds](../../Financial%20Markets%20and%20Institutions/II.%20The%20Roles%20of%20Banks%20and%20Derivative%20Markets%20in%20Resolving%20Problems%20Inherent%20in%20Debt%20Contracts/Class%202-%20Debt%20Contracts%20due%20to%20Lack%20of%20Information/Class%20Notes%202%20–%20Corporate%20Bond%20Contracts.md)

 ## a.
 Load and explore US government bond symbology

 Load the `bond_symbology` Excel file into a dataframe.
-It contains symbology for both government and [[Class Notes 2 – Corporate Bond Contracts|Corporate Bonds]].
+It contains symbology for both government and [Corporate Bonds](../../Financial%20Markets%20and%20Institutions/II.%20The%20Roles%20of%20Banks%20and%20Derivative%20Markets%20in%20Resolving%20Problems%20Inherent%20in%20Debt%20Contracts/Class%202-%20Debt%20Contracts%20due%20to%20Lack%20of%20Information/Class%20Notes%202%20–%20Corporate%20Bond%20Contracts.md).

 Select US Treasury bonds only (class = 'Govt',  ticker = 'T').
 For each government bond issue,  calculate its initial term/time-to-maturity in years (based on issue date and maturity date),  as well as the current time-to-maturity.
-Assume a year has 365.25 days (alternatively,  use [[Introduction to QuantLib Python|QuantLib]] yearFraction function).
+Assume a year has 365.25 days (alternatively,  use [QuantLib](../../Course%20Notes/Python/QuantLib-Python/Introduction%20to%20QuantLib%20Python.md) yearFraction function).
 ```python
 import pandas as pd